 1. Time, Money, & Opportunity

 The cost of a coding bootcamp vs. a degree has multiple layers.
-There’s the amount of time spent training, the actual dollar amount paid, and the opportunity cost that accumulates as a product of the former 2 factors.
+There’s the amount of time spent training, the actual dollar amount paid, and the opportunity cost that accumulates as a product of the former two factors.
 Let’s tackle each separately.

-The average duration for a coding bootcamp is 13 weeks (a little over three months) and it’s a full time commitment.
+The average duration for a coding bootcamp is 17 weeks (a little over three months) and it’s a full time commitment.
 But that’s just the average.
-Bootcamp duration can range from 6 to 28 weeks depending on the program, while the average time for a Bachelor’s degree in a tech major is four to five years.
+Bootcamp duration can range from six to 28 weeks depending on the program or the schedule you choose, The average time for a Bachelor’s degree in a tech major is four to five years.
 From a time perspective, bootcamps can be very enticing.

-We can see more disparity when it comes to dollar cost: the average bootcamp costs approximately $10,500, while on average a degree will cost you at least $9,650/year or $24,930/year at a university, for in-state and out-of-state tuition respectively.
-Multiply that by 4 years for a Bachelor’s degree, and we get ~$38,600 for in-state and ~$99,720 for out-of-state tuition.
+We can see more disparity when it comes to dollar cost: the average bootcamp costs on average $14,000, while on average a degree will cost you at least $9,650/year or $24,930/year at a university, for in-state and out-of-state tuition respectively.
+Multiply that by four years for a Bachelor’s degree, and we get ~$38,600 for in-state and ~$99,720 for out-of-state tuition.
 And that’s on the low end.
 The average computer science degree in 2020 cost ~$172k.
 In summary, bootcamps are definitely cheaper than a four-year degree.

 Now let’s talk about opportunity cost.
-Most bootcamps are 3 to 6 months long, and the average bootcamp grad takes 6 months to get a job after graduation.
-So within a 4 year window, a bootcamp student will have the opportunity to graduate from bootcamp and work 3 years at an average salary of ~$65,000 per year.
+Most bootcamps are three to six months long, and the average bootcamp graduate takes six months to get a job after graduation.
+So within a four-year window, a bootcamp student will have the opportunity to graduate from bootcamp and work three years at an average salary of ~$65,000 per year.
 Meanwhile, a college student will still be in school within the same time frame, or just about to graduate.
 This opportunity cost can accumulate to over ~$150,000 over the course of three years, quite a big gap depending on what you’re looking for.

 2. Job Opportunities & Career Growth